-The app supports learning when patients leave the clinic and can help with coping strategies, mindfulness, assertive responding and core beliefs and voices beliefs.
+The app supports learning when patients leave the clinic and can help with coping strategies, assertive responding and core beliefs and voices beliefs.
 It can also be adapted to reflect the specific learning requirements of individual patients.

 2. Overcoming Distressing Voices book

 Although the causes of voice hearing are many and varied, cognitive behavioural therapy (CBT) has been found to be a highly effective treatment for distressing voices.
 CBT can provide a powerful and positive way of coping with distressing voices, helping people to live well, even though the voice hearing may continue.